NguyenPhamCode4You/ai-home-lab-docker-compose/transcribe/FuelEU_Maritime_Explained.md

 ## 6. Practical Example: The Power of Blending

-**[17:30]** The video discusses a practical scenario: what if a vessel starts with a compliance deficit from using only fossil fuel?
-The goal is to reach a "net-zero" compliance balance by blending in a biofuel.
+**[17:30]** The video discusses a practical scenario: achieving a "net-zero" compliance balance by blending biofuel with traditional fossil fuel.
+This process involves a clear trade-off between operational costs and regulatory penalties.

 ```mermaid
 graph TD